frappe/erpnext_documentation/user/manual/en/selling/sales-order.md

 ## 3. Features

 ### 3.1 Currency and Price List
 You can set the currency in which the quotation/sales order is to be sent.
 If you set a Pricing List, then the item prices will be fetched from that list.
-Ticking on Ignore Pricing Rule will ignore the Pricing Rules set in Accounts > Pricing Rule.
+Ticking on 'Ignore Pricing Rule' will ignore the [Pricing Rules](/docs/user/manual/en/accounts/pricing-rule) set in Accounts > Pricing Rule.

 To know about Price Lists, [click here](/docs/user/manual/en/stock/price-lists).